itstylerrr/rainy/README.md

 ## To Do:

-Get rainy running ✅ \n
+Get rainy running ✅ \
-Create basic commands ✅ \n
+Create basic commands ✅ \
 Create setup command and buttons ✅
 Add database support to buttons 🚧
 Add database support to bot ✅